Gears and technology representing engineering

 Explore the skills required for civil and environmental engineering.
 Explain the tools, measurements, and methods that engineers use to identify a problem, and describe the ethical considerations.

-Understand Material Science Engineering
+Understand Materials Engineering

 Distinguish the Specifics of Mechanical Engineering